OSLC/lyo-adaptor-bugzilla/README.md

 ### Clone the Lyo Docs Git repository

-The code resides in the Lyo docs repository since it is part of the [ Lyo OSLC Workshop.]
+The code resides in the Lyo docs repository since it is part of the [OSLC Lyo Workshop].

 This example assumes EGit is being used to download the code.

 -   Open the Git Repositories view in Eclipse and click the Clone Git Repository icon
--   Use [`git://git.eclipse.org/gitroot/lyo/org.eclipse.lyo.docs.git`] as the URI (browse it also [on line]).
+-   Use [lyo.docs] as the URI (browse it also [on line]).
 User/Password are not required.
 -   On the Branch Selection page, select the master branch
 -   On the Local Destination page, specify a location or accept the default and click Finish